Pregnancy: Pregnancy Category B.

-Lactation: Because of the potential for tumorigenicity shown for metronidazole in mouse and rat studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
-Metronidazole is secreted in breastmilk in concentrations similar to those found in plasma.
+Nursing Mothers: It is not known whether ALOXI is present in human milk.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants and the potential for tumorigenicity shown for palonosetron in the rat carcinogenicity study [see Pharmacology: Nonclinical Toxicology: Carcinogenesis, Mutagenesis, Impairment of Fertility under Actions], a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.